 - 1. Neoclassical growth theory, and the DHSS model. - 2.
-Resource prices and quantities in neoclassical theory. - 3.
-Directed technological change and sustainability. - 4.
-Consumption, rebound, and sustainability.
+Directed technological change and sustainability. - 3.
+Consumption, rebound, and sustainability. - 4.
+Any or all of the above.

 1. Assume an economy the behaviour of which is described by the following aggregate functions.